karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

   address is also used to recover passwords.

 **is_active**
-  A boolean flag whether this user is active or not.
+  A Boolean flag whether this user is active or not.

 Deleting Users
 --------------